1 Paul, an apostle, appointed not by men nor through man, but by Jesus Christ, and God the Father who raised him from among the dead,

 The Galatians have been given the truth, confirmed by miracles and healings, yet they are being led back into the dreary failures of legalism—and they are not making a fuss!
-This situation is exactly what spiritual warfare is about; we are supposed to use our discernment to diagnose the problem and then fight back using the power of the Holy Spirit.
+This situation is exactly what spiritual warfare is about; we are supposed to use our gift of discernment to diagnose the problem and then fight back using the power of the Holy Spirit.

 2 All I want to learn from you is: did you receive the Spirit by obeying the law, or by believing what you heard?

 Paul is saying, “think about it guys, how did it start? what worked and why?”

 3 You are so foolish!
 If you start in the Spirit, how can you reach perfection in the flesh?

 We cannot add a single brick by the flesh to a building that Jesus is building in the Spirit—the two processes are entirely incompatible.
 So when we start in the Spirit, we must continue to perfection in the Spirit; adding anything in the flesh will destroy the entire edifice.

 4 You have suffered so much to no purpose; if it was to no purpose.